madewhatnow/OpenProjectRaspberryPi/index.md

 Github doesn't allow me to upload a prepared system image, but if you send me a message I can supply a prepared system image with Raspian/OpenProject preinstalled.
 Just copy that onto a SD card, and you are good to go.

 Or help me fix the last few kinks in the protodcol.
 Any hints & tips are appreciated.

+## How to install Openproject on Raspian

+This protocol is based on the somewhat outdated manual installation protocol that can be found [here](https://docs.openproject.org/installation-and-operations/installation/manual/).